-The approach adopted here is anthropological.
-I focus my attention on a group of Adat Perpatih communities in the mukim of Seri Menanti, in the district of Kuala Pilah.
-Changes outlined here cover a period of about two decades i.e. from the time I began my earlier work on women in these communities in 1969.
-The earlier data is here used as a basis for comparison with that derived from the later research.
-(2)
+Changes outlined here covers a period of about two decades i.e. from the time the writer began her earlier work on women in these communities in 1969.
+The earlier data is here used as a basis for comparison with those derived from the later research.

-2.0 Basic Principles Of Adat Perpatih
+2.0.
+Basic Principles of Adat Perpatih